ansgri/GDB-ImageWatch/README.md

 ## USAGE

 Usage is extremely simple, once you have sourced the file.
-If the variable you want to inspect (i.e., show) is a `cv::Mat` or an `IplImage` or MinImg or mximg::PImage with name 'image', all you need to do is
+If the variable you want to inspect (i.e., show) is a `cv::Mat` or an `IplImage` or `MinImg` or `mximg::PImage` all you need to do is
 ```
  gdb> save_image image [path/to/image.png=/tmp/gdb.png]
 ```

- from within your gdb session.
+where `image` is the name of your variable from within your gdb session.

 ## DEMO